PEOPLE OF WINCHESTER

 Through the early nineteenth century, Winchester’s inhabitants continued to be primarily English, many descendants of the first settlers.
 As waves of immigrants came to the United States and as the Industrial Revolution transformed the town’s economic structure, Winchester’s population began to change.
 The Irish and later Italians were the most numerous among the new nationalities, bringing with them the challenge of assimilating a different religion, as well as a variety of ethnic identities.
 The end of the nineteenth century saw African Americans move from the American South into Winchester.
 Early in the twentieth century, Russian immigrants introduced a small, transitory Jewish element into the community.
 By the mid-twentieth century, a wide variety of European nationalities were represented in the population, though they did not form distinct neighborhoods as earlier groups did.
 Immigrants from Asia Pacific were extremely few until the end of the twentieth century.
 Early in the twenty-first century, over a hundred nationalities and languages appeared in the public schools.

-Because the great sachem Nanepashemet had been killed by the Tarratine of Maine (1619) before the English colonists arrived in New England, the colonists of Charlestown were met by his eldest son, Wonohaquaham, whom they called Sagamore John.
-In 1633, smallpox claimed the lives not only of Sagamore John but also his brother Montowampate or Sagamore James.
-Presumably because the third surviving son of Nanepashemet was too young, Winthrop negotiated with the great chief’s widow, known only as the Squaw Sachem, for the land which includes what is now Winchester (and many other communities).
-After she died, probably in 1650, and particularly after King Philip’s War, Native Americans ceased to occupy the land and all but disappeared.
-[Read more: Historic Sachems]
+The native leaders (or sachems) with whom the first colonists of the Massachusetts Bay interacted were the sons and widow of Nanepashemet, the great sachem of the Massachusett tribe, killed by the Tarratine of Maine before the Puritan colonists arrived in New England.
+The colonists of Charlestown were met by the eldest son, Wonohaquaham, whom they called Sagamore John.
+But in 1633, a smallpox epidemic claimed not only his life but also that of his brother Montowampate or Sagamore James.
+Presumably because the third surviving son of Nanepashemet was too young, the English negotiated for the land which includes what is now Winchester (and many other communities) with the great chief’s widow, known only as the Squaw Sachem.
+(Above: the central portion of a library mural entitled "The Beginning of Winchester" or "Purchase of Land from the Indians.")

 Following some early settlements on Cape Ann and at Salem, the Massachusetts Bay Company organized the great Puritan migration from England to New England (1629-1642).

 The first fleet brought enough settlers to Salem that the Puritan colonists began to move to others areas.
 Charlestown was first settled in 1629.
 The fleet of 1630 included 11 ships which brought about 1,000 settlers to the Massachusetts Bay.
-In this fleet was the Arbella (depicted left during the Massachusetts Bay Tercentennary), which carried the first governor, John Winthrop, and the company’s charter.
+In this fleet was the Arbella (depicted left during the Massachusetts Bay Tercentenary), which carried the first governor, John Winthrop, and the company’s charter.
 Although the Arbella landed at Salem, the people quickly dispersed to Charlestown, Boston, and nearby lands.
-When Winthrop arrived, Sagamore John, son of the Squaw Sachem, gave the colonists permission to build where they liked, which they indeed did, many moving to Boston.
+When Winthrop arrived, Sagamore John gave the colonists permission to build where they liked (according to Charlestown records), which they indeed did, many moving to Boston.

 Winthrop himself settled in Charlestown which grew rapidly through the era of the Great Migration to a possible high of 15,000 colonists within 21 communities in 1642.
 In 1633, the General Court, which had the duty to set town bounds, granted to Charlestown some additional territory to the north, defined in 1636 as extending eight miles into the country.
 In 1640, Charlestown was given even more territory, extending its boundaries to include present-day Winchester, Woburn, Burlington, and Wilmington.
 This area was surveyed in 1638, and lots of land were granted to men of Charlestown, as recorded in the Book of Possessions.
 [Read more: Waterfield]